rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 >   person abandoning opinions which he has hitherto held.
 Contempt
 >   interferes with the first part of this process, and reverence with the
 >   second. [^Russell1945p66]

+Weinberg:

+>   Like modern scientists, these early Greeks were willing to look beneath
+>   the surface appearance of the world, pursuing knowledge about a deeper
+>   level of reality.
+The matter of the world does not appear at first glance
+>   as if it is all made of water, or air, or earth, or fire, or all four
+>   together, or even atoms. [^Weinberg2015p7]

+>   Nevertheless, I think one should not overemphasize the modern aspects
+>   of Archaic or Greek science.
+There is an important feature of modern
+>   science that is almost completely missing in all the thinkers I have
+>   mentioned, from Thales to Plato: none of them attempted to verify or
+>   even (aside perhaps from Zeno) seriously to justify their speculations.
+>   In reading their writings, one continually wants to ask, "How do you know?"
+>   This is just as true of Democritus as of others.
+Nowhere in the fragments
+>   of his books that survive do we see any effort to show that matter
+>   really is composed of atoms. [^Weinberg2015p11]

+>   This did not occur to the early Greeks, or to many of their successors,
+>   for a very simple reason: *they had never seen it done*. [^Weinberg2015p13]

+-   Review of *To Explain the World* [^Davis2015]
+-   TODO: on removing Aristotle's teleology from physics.

 [^Davis2015]: @Davis_2015_To_Explain_the_World_review\.
 [^Prado2006-2]: @Prado_2006_Ionian_enchantment_A_brief_history_of_scientific\.